 Avoid using floating-point or decimal variables for program flow logic, but if one of these types must be used, then bound loop structures to not exceed the maximum or minimum possible values for the loop control variables.

-Test the implementation that is being used to see if exceptions are raised for floating-point operations and if they are then use exception handling to catch and handle wrap-around errors.
+Test the implementation that is being used to see if exceptions are raised for floating-point operations and if they are then used for exception handling to catch and handle wrap-around errors.

 6.16 Using shift operations for multiplication and division [PIK]